 -Natural Link Building

-Setup + Technical SEO (HIGH priority)
+Setup + Technical SEO

-Quality content enables you to rank for valuable keywords.
+Target keywords with blogs, hidden pages, and/or product/services pages.
 Write content for relevant keywords that provide the best opportunity to reach users and drive conversions.
 Rinse and repeat.

 Your link profile affects keyword rankings.
 Powerful links from sites like the Huffington Post or ESPN indicate to search engines that your site is reputable and link-worthy.